yroshini/Certifications/README.md

 Welcome to my **Certifications Repository**!
 This repository is a consolidated showcase of all the certifications I have completed across various domains including Programming, Web Development, Data Science, IoT, and more.

-## 📁 Folder Structure

-Each certification is placed in its own folder, named according to the course title or platform, and contains:
-- Certificate file (PDF/Image)
-- Any relevant project/code (if applicable)
-- Notes or summaries (if applicable)

----

 ## 🐍 Python Certifications